MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/customer-portal-notification-settings.md

 ## Advanced user notifications

 <!-- TODO: do we need to keep that info? please review and update steps if so.-->
-1. ### While testing, I deleted and and readded my contact to an account but I don't receive an new self-scheduling invite email.
+1. ### While testing, I deleted and readded my contact to an account but I don't receive a new self-scheduling invite email.
 Why not?

 A contact with a matching email will only receive the portal invite once, even if the contact is deleted and readded to the system.
 You can work around this with the following steps: